filamentphp/filament/packages/forms/docs/05-validation.md

 ### Doesnt End With

-The field under validation must not end with one of the given values.
+The field must not end with one of the given values.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-doesnt-end-with)

 ```php
 Field::make('name')->doesntEndWith(['admin'])